junwatu/color-detection-openai/blogs/README.md

 ### GET `/colors/:id`

-Retrieve stored color data based on the Id.
+Retrieve stored color data based on the ID.

 ![get color](images/color-id.jpeg)

 ### GET `/delete/:id`

-Delete specific data in the database by its Id.
+Delete specific data in the database by its ID.
 For example, to delete data with id `8900`:

 ```js
 http://localhost:3000/delete/8900